Japan Progressive Party: History

-In the 1946 general elections the party won 110 seats, becoming the second-largest party in the House of Representatives.
-It was given four ministerial positions in the Liberal Party government led by Shigeru Yoshida, including Kijūrō Shidehara, who was selected as the party's new leader following the elections.

-Talks later in the year with the Cooperative Democratic Party about a merger failed, as did efforts in February 1947 to negotiate a merger with the Liberal Party, although a few Liberal MPs led by Hitoshi Ashida subsequently joined the JPP, together with a group from the National Cooperative Party.
+From mid-1946 to early 1947, the JPP was shaken by a conflict between conservatives and younger leaders.
+Hitoshi Ashida of the JLP aimed to establish a three-party coalition government including the Japan Socialist Party, however within the JPP, a conflict arose between Shidehara, who sought a cabinet reshuffle, and the reformists led by Takeru Inukai and others.
+These internal party conflicts and purges from public office led to a decline in the JPP's influence, and the party was dissolved on 31 March 1947.
+Shidehara envisioned a merger between the JPP and the JLP in anticipation of the upcoming general election, however the JLP itself showed little interest in the plan.
+Talks later in 1946 with the Cooperative Democratic Party about a merger failed, as did efforts in February 1947 to negotiate a merger with the JLP, although a few JLP MPs led by Hitoshi Ashida subsequently joined the JPP, together with a group from the National Cooperative Party.
 At the end of March the decision was taken to dissolved the JPP and form the Democratic Party.